cloudmesh-community/hid-sp18-523/paper/paper.md

 Data Connectors
 ===============

 Data Connectors is the heart of Domo.
-Through Domo we may connect to many different types of data sources.
-Domo supports connecting to many types of data sources such as Cloud App, File, Database, On Premise and Api.
+Different types of data sources, such as relational , non relational, flat files , csv Cloud App, cloud File, third party API etc can be easily connected through Domo.

 Cloud App Connectors; Domo has more than 400 cloud app connectors including all famous ones such as amazon s3, AWS, Adobe analytics,